ChalmersGU-AI-course/AI-lecture-slides/lecture7.md

 ### Min conflicts algorithm

-- Heuristic function to be minimized: the number of conflicts.
+- Heuristic function to be minimised: the number of conflicts.
     - this is the *min-conflicts* heuristics
 - *Note*: this does not always work!
     - it can get stuck in a *local minimum*